ErikHusgafvel/ErikHusgafvel/README.md

 ### Hi there 👋

-You just landed on Erik's own GitHub profile - warmly welcome!
+## You just landed on Erik's own GitHub profile - warmly welcome!

+## I've been lately working on learning Full Stack Development skills and that's what this profile and its repositories are all about.
+My learning of FSD is tightly tied to the course Full Stack Open [insert a link https://fullstackopen.com/en/about] offered by the University of Helsinki.
+Most of the exercises are under the repository HY-MOOC-Full-stack-development [https://github.com/ErikHusgafvel/HY-MOOC-Full-stack-development], but some of the exercises are in separate repositories due to course practicalities.
+Don't worry, I will open up everything right here!

 <!--
 **ErikHusgafvel/ErikHusgafvel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.